pn-code/fitness-mobile/README.md

 # fitness-mobile

-<p>Fitness App created with React Native intended to track workouts and calories, and create workout and diet plans.</p>
+<p>Developed with React Native, this app gives users access to tools to create exercise plans and track their implementation of the plan.</p>

 ## Featuring...